federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

-> Updated Oct 06 2023.
+> Updated Dec 25 2023.
 New version 5.9.6.0 works on Windows 11.
 AutoClicker2 has got colored the mouse clicking status.
 Quick user manual in screenshots has been added.

 **{{page.description_rich}}**